Please use this form to contact us with any questions or comments you may have about Cullinan. We look forward to hearing from you!

 Prior to joining Syndax, Briggs served as Chief Medical Officer and Executive VP for “Global Medicines Development” at AstraZeneca (ADR).
 His career also includes distinguished roles at AstraZeneca, Pfizer (PFE) and Merck (MRK).
 At AstraZeneca, he was head of global medicines development, where he oversaw all clinical development functions and late- stage clinical development projects.
 As Head of Clinical Development at Pfizer, he oversaw Phase I-III development and operations for all therapeutic areas before being appointed the head of Development, Medical Affairs, Safety and Regulatory Affairs for all Pfizer human health businesses.
 While serving as head of Oncology Development at Merck, Briggs oversaw the development and approval of vorinostat (Zolinza®) for the treatment of cutaneous T-cell lymphoma.
 Briggs formerly served as Chairman of the Board of Transcelerate, an industry-funded company charged with improving aspects of clinical trials.

 Briggs received his B.S.
 (Biology) degree from Georgetown University and his M.D. degree from the University of Connecticut, and completed a post-doctoral research fellowship in the Department of Genetics at Harvard Medical School and additional post-doctoral work at the Dana-Farber Cancer Institute.
 Briggs trained in Internal Medicine at the Massachusetts General Hospital and in Medical Oncology at the Dana-Farber Cancer Institute.

-Briggs serves on the Board of MPM portfolio companies Oncorus and Repare, and is a member of the MPM Oncology Impact Fund (OIF) investment committee.
+Briggs serves on the Board of Directors of Oncorus and Repare Therapeutics, and is a member of the investment committee of the UBS Oncology Impact Fund by MPM Capital.

 Chief Financial Officer